 Born just 12 hours earlier at UCHealth University of Colorado Hospital, Howard had been snoozing contentedly in the arms of his mom, Kelly, while dad David looked on.
 But now it was time for his first bath.
-Josi Berry, RN, a direct-care nurse with the hospital’s Birth Center, laid Howard in a bassinette and pulled back a small section of the blankets that swaddled him.
+Josi Berry, RN, a direct-care nurse with the hospital’s Labor and Delivery Unit, laid Howard in a bassinette and pulled back a small section of the blankets that swaddled him.
 While Kelly and David watched closely, Berry dipped a towel in a basin of warm water and gently cleaned the upper part of Howard’s body.

 Howard, who entered the world at a solid nine-plus pounds, showed his lungs worked just fine, protesting as Berry methodically bathed him, exposing only a portion of his body at a time to make sure he stayed warm.
 Meanwhile, Howard got plenty of comfort from Kelly and David, and he quieted contentedly after Berry removed his tiny cap and gave his full head of hair a wash.

 A baby’s first bath is nothing new, of course, and Kelly and David, who already had a boy and a girl, weren’t strangers to the routines of a new arrival.
 But the bathing experience with Howard was a little different.

 Had he been born a year ago, Howard would have been whisked away for his first bath shortly after he arrived.
 The Birth Center admissions nurse would have cleansed his body of the slick white substance called vernix that covered his body.
 Only after that task and checks of his vitals would Howard have returned to his mother’s arms.
 That had been the experience for Kelly and David and their two other children.